 Real-time ray tracing has been a goal of the computer-graphics community for many years.
 Recently VLSI technology has reached the point where the raw computational capability of a single chip is sufficient for real-time ray tracing.
-Real-time ray tracing has been demonstrated on small scenes on a single general-purpose CPU with SIMD floating point extensions [Wald et al. 2001b], and for larger scenes on a shared memory multiprocessor [Parker et al. 1998; Parker et al. 1999] and a cluster [Wald et al. 2001b; Wald et al. 2001a].
-Various efforts are under way to develop chips specialized for ray tracing, and ray tracing chips that accelerate off-line rendering are commercially available [Hall 2001].
-Given that realtime ray tracing is possible in the near future, it is worthwhile to study implementations on different architectures with the goal of providing maximum performance at the lowest cost.
+Real-time ray tracing has been demonstrated on small scenes on a single general-purpose CPU with SIMD floating point extensions [27], and for larger scenes on a shared memory multiprocessor [20, 19] and a cluster [27, 26].
+Various efforts are under way to develop chips specialized for ray tracing, and ray tracing chips that accelerate off-line rendering are commercially available [24].
+Given that real-time ray tracing is possible in the near future, it is worthwhile to study implementations on different architectures with the goal of providing maximum performance at the lowest cost.

 In this paper, we describe an alternative approach to real-time ray tracing that has the potential to out perform CPU-based algorithms without requiring fundamentally new hardware: using commodity programmable graphics hardware to implement ray tracing.
 Graphics hardware has recently evolved from a fixed-function graphics pipeline optimized for rendering texture-mapped triangles to a graphics pipeline with programmable vertex and fragment stages.
 In the near-term (next year or two) the graphics processor (GPU) fragment program stage will likely be generalized to include floating point computation and a complete, orthogonal instruction set.
 These capabilities are being demanded by programmers using the current hardware.
-As we will show, these capabilities are also sufficient for us to write a complete ray tracer for this hardware.
-As the programmable stages become more general, the hardware can be considered to be a general-purpose stream processor.
+As we will show, these capabilities are also sufficient for us to write a ray tracer for this hardware.
+As the programmable stages become more general, the hardware can be considered a general-purpose stream processor.
 The stream processing model supports a variety of highly-parallelizable algorithms, including ray tracing.

 In recent years, the performance of graphics hardware has increased more rapidly than that of CPUs.
 CPU designs are optimized for high performance on sequential code, and it is becoming increasingly difficult to use additional transistors to improve performance on this code.
-In contrast, programmable graphics hardware is optimized for highly-parallel vertex and fragment shading code [Lindholm et al. 2001].
+In contrast, programmable graphics hardware is optimized for highly-parallel vertex and fragment shading code [13].
 As a result, GPUs can use additional transistors much more effectively than CPUs, and thus sustain a greater rate of performance improvement as semiconductor fabrication technology advances.